priyavrat-misra/til-in-java/README.md

 >     ...
 > }
 > ```
 - any resources that we create in the parenthesis must implement `java.lang.AutoCloseable` or one of it's sub-interfaces.
-It has only one method i.e., `close()`;
+It has only one method i.e., `close()`.
 - this `try` block need not have a `catch` or a `finally` provided that the code within the block and the overridden `close()` method does not throw an exception.
 ###### Day 31 [↑](#today-i-learned-in-java- "Back to Top")
-- in a multi-layered system where we have higher level methods invoking lower level methods and a higher level method catches an exception from a lower level then, according to _Effective Java_, instead of propagating that exception it should throw a new exception that is more meaningful in terms of higher level abstraction.
+- in a multi-layered system where we have higher level methods invoking lower level methods and a higher level method catches an exception from a lower level, then according to _Effective Java_, instead of propagating that exception we should throw a new exception that is more meaningful in terms of higher level abstraction.
 This way the higher level is not polluted with lower level details, and this idiom is referred to as _Exception translation_.
 But in some cases the lower level exception might be appropriate to higher levels, in that case it is fine to propagate them.
 - _exception chaining_, also known as _exception wrapping_, is a technique used to associate one exception with another.
 It is a way to provide additional context about an exception and its cause.
 It is useful when an exception occurs deep within the call stack, but the root cause of the problem may be higher up in the stack.
 By wrapping the original exception with another one, we can pass the original exception up the call stack while providing more context about what caused it.
 - to chain exceptions, we can pass the original exception to the constructor of a new exception.
 This new exception becomes the "wrapper" exception, and the original exception becomes its cause.
 We can then throw the wrapper exception, which includes information about both the original exception and the reason why it occurred.
 - in this example, if an `IOException` occurs, we wrap it in a new `RuntimeException` and pass the original exception as its cause.
 When the `RuntimeException` is thrown, it includes information about the original exception and the reason why it occurred.
 This can be useful for debugging and troubleshooting issues in a system.